yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 You can see [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) in wikipedia for details.

-After we explained OOP and the solid principals shortly we will go on *containers, inversion of control and dependency injection* and start explaining the fundamentals of Spring by giving examples how they are applied in Spring Framework.
+After we explained OOP and the solid principles shortly we will go on *containers, inversion of control and dependency injection* and start explaining the fundamentals of Spring by giving examples how they are applied in Spring Framework.